JungeAlexander/kbase/README.md

-# Querying arXiv preprints using Apache Airflow
+# Querying arXiv preprints using Apache Airflow and labeling interesting articles

 An Apache Airflow pipeline to
 download recent articles from the arXiv preprint server.